 TMS Therapy for Anxiety

-FDA-Approved TMS Therapy — Real Relief from Anxiety Without More Medication.
+TMS Therapy — A Breakthrough Treatment for Anxiety Without More Medication.

-Transcranial Magnetic Stimulation (TMS) targets the brain circuits behind anxiety directly — no pills, no sedation, no downtime.
-71.5% of NeuroStim patients achieve significant improvement.
+Transcranial Magnetic Stimulation (TMS) targets the brain circuits behind many mental health conditions directly — no pills, no sedation, no downtime.
+At NeuroStim, 71.5% of our patients achieve significant improvement.

 What Is TMS Therapy?